NCBI-Hackathons/WorkshopHackathon/blast-scripts/README.md

 ## 3. ...
 Connect to your colab.research.google to your Jupyter notebook server

+1. Start jupyter server (if not done already): [`run-jupyter-on-gce.sh`](run-jupyter-on-gce.sh).
-On your local machine, create an ssh tunnel, and then click on 'Connect to local runtime' (top right of the page in colab.research.google).
+1. On your local machine, create an ssh tunnel, and then click on 'Connect to local runtime' (top right of the page in `colab.research.google`).

 ### How to set up the ssh tunnel?
 * `ssh $USER@IP -L 8888:localhost:8888`, or